drdtr/shell-commands/README.md

 # shell-commands
 Just some shell commands for git, anaconda, and other tools.
-Many of those commands were used in the scope of udacity nanodegree programs.
+Many of those commands were used in the scope of [Udacity](https://www.udacity.com/) nanodegree programs.